 See the video embedded below for an interview with Tim McGregor about his book and the issue of sociopathic abuse in general.

-Click here to view The Empathy Trap on the Book Depository (free worldwide delivery).
+Click here to view The Empathy Trap online.

 Defining the Sociopath, Empath and Apath